AllocZero/EfficientDynamoDb/website/docs/dev_guide/setup.md

 You can create a `DynamoDbContextConfig` from the region and credentials explained in the previous steps.

-In the following example, it's assumed that the `credentials` variable already exists and initialized with your access and secret keys:
+In the following example, it's assumed that the `credentials` variable already exists and is initialized with your access and secret keys:

 ```csharp
 var config = new DynamoDbContextConfig(RegionEndpoint.USEast1, credentials);